oklas/react-breadcrumbs-dynamic/README.md

 # Instance configuration

 The breadcrumbs instance is implemented in the `Breadcrumbs` component.
-The `Breadcrumbs` component need to be configured, however all params have default value.
+The `Breadcrumbs` component needs to be configured, however all params have default value.
 In this example the `react-router` v4 routing specification is used.
 Please note that `item` and `finalItem` require react component (class) instead of react element.
-However `separator` require react element.
+However `separator` requires react element.

 ``` javascript
 import {Breadcrumbs} from 'react-breadcrumbs-dynamic'